Skip to content

 I’m presently completing my habilitation project, Haunting the Developmental Sea, based on seven years of ethnographic research in the Indo-Malay-Philippine archipelago.
 This work explores the interplay of epistemic and infrastructural dependencies in semi-submerged landscapes, focusing on ghostly afterlives in the wake of littoral extraction, overbuilding, and abandonment.

-Previously, I was based at the Leibniz Centre for Tropical Marine Research (ZMT) and taught maritime anthropology and development sociology at the University of Bremen (2015–2023), where assisted in the co-founding of the Bremen NatureCultures Lab.
+Previously, I was based at the Leibniz Centre for Tropical Marine Research (ZMT) and taught maritime anthropology and development sociology at the University of Bremen (2015–2023).

-Our last transregional project, BlueUrban (DFG-funded, 2020–2023), examined how land reclamation, seawalls, and other ´adaptive´ infrastructural interventions transform social relations between cities and seas in the Indo-Malay-Philippine archipelago.
-The focus was on modernist visions of floating infrastructural futures and their contested meanings for coastal collectives, alongside older politics of oceanic privatisation and waterfront development.
+Our last transregional project, BlueUrban (DFG-funded, 2020–2023), examined how land reclamation, cultural histories of sand, giant seawalls and other ´adaptive´ infrastructural interventions transform social relations between cities and seas in the Indo-Malay-Philippine archipelago.
+I latterly turned my focus to specultative visions of floating cities and infrastructural futures, tracing their contested meanings for coastal collectives while bringing together older concerns around oceanic privatisation and waterfront development.